 If you work the dough by hand, flour your hand with all-purpose flour and lightly flour the surface to prevent the dough from sticking.

-The dough is ready when it’s soft, elastic and if you push a finger in the dough, it bounces back – it doesn’t stick to your finger.
+The dough is ready when it’s soft and elastic and if you push a finger in the dough, it bounces back – it doesn’t stick to your finger.

 At this point, transfer the vegan pizza dough to an oiled bowl, and cover the bowl with plastic wrap to seal.